ELiTE0005/HEART_disease_predict/README.md

-It's basically a heart disease predicting (data analysis) project using sklearn libraries and showing graphs  using matplotlib
+It's basically a heart disease predicting (data analysis) project using sklearn libraries and showing graphs  using matplotlib  did in google collab